stealthman22/100-days-of-code/r2-log.md

      // This destructuring helps us reduce our use of this.state const {isSignedIn, imageUrl, route, box} = this.state;
      ```

      Runtime: 5 hours

+ ### DAY 31 (4th October 2019)

+Started to learn about server-side development with Nodejs.
+Learnt key differences between the browser environment and node (document, window, global, process).
+Learnt to use the commonjs syntax for import and export.
+Also learnt the 3 types of modules in Nodejs:
+Custom: Built by you
+Built-in: Came predefined in node (fs, Http)
+Package: Extends the functionality of node (nodemon).